jimniels/sassme/README.md

 ## Development

 Project is built with React and based on Facebook’s officially supported [react-create-app](https://github.com/facebookincubator/create-react-app) package.

-### Develop Locally
+There are two relevant commands for local development:

-To work on the app: `npm run start` (this will start the javascript development server using scripts from `react-create-app`)
+1. `npm run start` - This will start the javascript development server using scripts from `react-create-app`.

-If you’re going to be editing the CSS, make sure you run `npm run css:watch` in another terminal window.
+2. `npm run css:watch` - If you’re going to be editing the CSS, make sure you run this command in a separate terminal window.
 This runs Sass, watches for CSS changes, and recompiles them to `src/index.css`.
-The `npm run start` will detect any changes to that file and recompile as necessary.
+The development server will detect any changes to that file and recompile as necessary.

+## Deployment

+Site is hosted on Github pages. `gh-pages` is the active build being hosted. `master` branch reflects current state of code.

+1. `npm run build` - Creates a new folder `build` in the project root that contains the entire project (controlled by [react-create-app](https://github.com/facebookincubator/create-react-app))
+2. `./deploy.sh` - Deploys the `build` folder to the `gh-pages` branch.

 ## About